eadorin/target-enhancements/readme.md

 1. Select the options that you want and save
 -->

+## TODO List

+- [Low priority] Integration of color settings module for make choose color of target by single use on module settings

+- [Medium priority] Full integration of all hoook with lib-wrapper module

+- [Low priority] Turn target features on/off

+- [Low priority] Adjust the display of the target token icons!! (currently uses a black outline + shadow)

+- [Low priority] Adjust size of target token icons
+-
+- [Low priority] Turn token target icon features on/off  (the default triangles)

 ## Known Issues / Limitations
 - Users may notice the default target arrows + target baubles appear when first moving a token.
 Until an API hook is provided by FoundryVTT in the `Token._refreshTarget()` method, this will always be the case

 - Moving or clicking too fast may try to update the token before the target request is received by a client.

 - I've noticed an issue sometimes regarding the selection of multiple NPCs targeting...they don't all show up.
 If you can reproduce this consistently, please let me know how.

-- The use of the &lt;T&gt; targeting ability may not be 100% yet.

 Upcoming/requested features:
-1. Turn target features on/off
-2. Adjust the display of the target token icons!! (currently uses a black outline + shadow)
-3. Adjust size of target token icons
-4. Turn token target icon features on/off  (the default triangles)

 ## Troubleshooting
 - Users should report issues to the github issues.
 Reaching out on Discord is a good option as well, but please follow-up with a github issue